ThreeSixtyGiving/standard/documentation/guidance/making-updates.md

 - The practical steps you take to transform the data into 360Giving format - are you exporting data directly from your system, using a conversion tool or another method.
 - Any data protection or responsible data checks and changes that need to be made before the data is ready for publishing.
 - Who is involved in checking or signing off the data.
-- Where your 360Giving files are hosted, and who is able to make file updates to your website or hosting platform.
+- Where your 360Giving files are hosted, and who is responsible for adding files to your website or hosting platform.

 ## How often should you update your data?
 Minimum good practice is to update data on an annual basis.